-Glaucoma usually occurs when pressure in your eye increases.
+Glaucoma usually occurs when the pressure in your eye increases.
 This can happen when eye fluid isn’t circulating normally in the front part of the eye.

 Normally, this fluid, called aqueous humor, flows out of the eye through a mesh-like channel.
 If this channel becomes blocked, fluid builds up, causing glaucoma.
 The direct cause of this blockage is unknown, but doctors do know that it can be inherited, meaning it is passed from parents to children.